The Shire’s Best Boating Bays

 Gunnamatta Bay

-With its very own boat ramp, Gunnamatta Bay is another popular fishing spot that runs along the sandy shores of Bay Lane, The Fisheries and Darook Park.
-It is also a great starting spot for a sunset cruise!
-Around the left headland of the bay lies Cronulla Bate Bay and around to the right is the Port Hacking River.
-Many people fish from their boats here and local fishermen say that bream and flathead are the two most popular species to catch.
+With its very own boat ramp, Gunnamatta Bay is another popular fishing destination that stretches along the sandy shores of Bay Lane, The Fisheries, and Darook Park.
+It’s also the perfect launch point for a sunset cruise.
+Around the left headland of the bay lies Cronulla Bate Bay, while to the right is the Port Hacking River.
+Many people fish from their boats here, with local fishermen saying bream and flathead are the most popular catches.
+Scout tip: Grab some delicious takeaway from Pippi’s and enjoy it on the water for the ultimate bayside experience.

 Image by: Fly Candy